High-End top-of-the-line audiophile turntables

 What are you looking for in a turntable?
 The coolest design?
 The best features, functionality, or sound?
 The best balance of all of those?
 Either way, you can't just walk into a best buy and see the best turntables the world has to offer first hand.
 I strongly recommend that if you are going to spend the kind of money that these turntables below cost that you buy them somewhere reputable online where you'll be able to return or exchange them in the event you find you were looking for something else.
 Most people won't have access to these turntables even at the best record/electronics store in their city.
 So anyway, I've compiled this list of the best turntables I have ever seen or heard stories about on the internet.
 If you want to buy one record player that you will hopefully be able to pass down to your grandchildren, chances are, it's on this list.
 If you want to buy the most advanced, highest quality turntable, anywhere... it's on this list.
 If you want to buy a turntable you can showcase confidently... it's on this list.

 These are stylistically superior record players with components and features you can't find on low end model turntables.
-If you are looking for more everyday record players or turntables, see our other article "The Top 5 Beginner Turntables for Vinyl Enthusiasts" on where most people would start when looking for their first record player.
+If you are looking for more everyday record players or turntables, see this other page where most people should start when looking for their first record player.
 And for people interested in just getting a quick and easy record player setup, check out the best all in one turntables you can find online, here.

 Music Hall MMF-11 (~$3995)